 I dropped the gun into the footwell, released the handbrake, and used both hands to retake control of the steering wheel.
 We surged southwards onto Falcon Road.
 The car momentarily wobbled before I was able to stabilise it.

 Twice thrown off my original route, a few valuable minutes added to the journey.
 Thankfully, I knew these streets intimately.
-But I knew we were entering busy Clapham Junction at the end of this road.
+However, I knew we were approaching the busy Clapham Junction at the end of this road.

 ‘Doctor, would you mind doing something for me?’
 I asked, looking in the rear mirror.